Minimum Bottom Line Profit Should Be > 7%!

 - 20% – site development, septic, water feed (main installed), footer and foundation laid, garage concrete pad completed.

-- 20% – trades have completed the rough ins, exterior siding completed, insulation, sheetrock, trim installed, hardwood floors laid, based coat of paint inside, exterior paint complete
+- 20% – trades have completed the rough ins, exterior siding completed, insulation, sheetrock, trim installed, hardwood floors laid, base coat of paint inside, exterior paint completed.

 - Final 20% – flooring completed, tile work done, house fully trimed out, appliances installed, garage doors and lifts completed, landscaping done, Certificate of Occupancy issued.